ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 .. code-block:: console

    USE_CRTM="TRUE"
-   CRTM_DIR="/path/to/top/crtm/dir"
+   CRTM_DIR="</path/to/top/crtm/dir>"

 By setting ``USE_CRTM`` to "TRUE", the workflow will use the path defined in ``CRTM_DIR`` to link the necessary coefficient files to the working directory at runtime.
 Otherwise, it is assumed that no satellite fields are being requested in the UPP configuration. ``CRTM_DIR`` should point to the top CRTM directory where the fix files are located.

 .. note::
-   Dependencies for outputting synthetic satellite products may exist based on model configuration (e.g. model physics).
+   Dependencies for outputting synthetic satellite products may exist based on model configuration (e.g., model physics).

 .. _DownloadingStagingInput: